6 Tips for Setting a Smart Promotional Products Budget

 Whether your company has been up and running for two months or two years, you can use your sales data to inform your promotional budget.
 Dig into your past and projected data to get a better sense of what your company’s budget should look like.

 If your business has been around for at least a year, you have enough data to help set a smart promotional budget.
-First, look at your past sales metrics to determine which strategies, tactics and channels worked and which ones fell flat.
+First, look at your past sales and retention metrics to determine which strategies, tactics and channels worked and which ones fell flat.

 Don’t be afraid to dive deep into your data to see how specific campaigns performed.
 This will tell you exactly what worked, allowing you to focus more of your budget on similar strategies.